Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 - A compelling link description underneath the photo

-Do your research and learn how to optimize your posts for the other social media platforms as well, so you can get a higher amount of shares, engagement, and traffic.
+Do your research and learn how to optimize your posts for the other social media platforms as well.
+That way you can get a higher amount of shares, engagement, and traffic.

 Tip #2: Create a sharing schedule

 How often are you sharing content on social media?
 That’s where a sharing schedule comes into play.
-This schedule helps keep you organized, so you’re not over-sharing or under-sharing your content.
+This schedule helps to keep you organized so that you’re not over-sharing or under-sharing your content.